mspnp/cloud-design-patterns/priority-queue/Readme.md

 ## About the Example

 This example shows how you can implement priority queues by using Service Bus Topics and Subscriptions.
 A timer triggered Azure Function is responsible for sending messages to a topic.
 It assigns a priority to each message.
 The receiving Azure Functions read messages from subscriptions that have the corresponding priority.
-In the example, The PriorityQueueConsumerHigh Azure function can scale out to 200 instances, whereas the PriorityQueueConsumerLow worker runs only with one instance.
-This ensures that high priority messages are read from the queue more quickly than low priority messages.
+In the example, the PriorityQueueConsumerHigh Azure function can scale out to 200 instances, whereas the PriorityQueueConsumerLow worker runs only with one instance.
+This simulates high priority messages being read from the queue more urgently than low priority messages.

 ## Running the Example